Life in Warrnambool

 What it is like to live in Warrnambool

-Warrnambool has convenient local buses, and inter-city coach services to connect you to Mount Gambier, Ballarat, and along the Great Ocean Road to Geelong.
-Warrnambool has two train stations – Warrnambool station in the city, and Sherwood Park station in the outer city, at the Deakin University campus.
+Warrnambool has convenient local buses and two train stations – Warrnambool Station in the city, and Sherwood Park station in the outer city, at the Deakin University Warrnambool Campus.
 The trains will connect you to Melbourne and Geelong, keeping you in touch with big-city culture.

 Cafes and restaurants

 Quality local produce is the foundation of Warrnambool's food scene.
-You will find a variety of Australian and multicultural cafes and restaurants that are as tasty as those in Melbourne, but for a much lower price.
+You will find a variety of Australian and multicultural cafes and restaurants, featuring great coffee and tasty food.

 Working in Warrnambool